-On behalf of the Colonial Behavioral Health Board of Directors, I hereby acknowledge the receipt of the Colonial Behavioral Health Title VI Implementation Plan 2022-2024.
+On behalf of the Colonial Behavioral Health Board of Directors, I hereby acknowledge the receipt of the Colonial Behavioral Health Title VI Implementation Plan.
 The full board has reviewed and approved the plan and authorized me, as Chairman, to provide a signature enacting this plan.

-We are committed to ensuring that no person is excluded from participation in or denied the benefits of transportation services on the basis of race, color, or national origin, as protected by Title VI according to Federal Transit Administration (FTA) Circular 4702.lB Title VI requirements and guidelines for FTA sub-recipients.
+We are committed to ensuring that no person is excluded from participation in or denied the benefits of transportation services based on race, color, or national origin, as protected by Title VI according to Federal Transit Administration (FTA) Circular 4702.1B Title VI requirements and guidelines for FTA sub-recipients.